jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         with preeclampsia, low birth weight and premature birth.
 Periodontal disease, by suppose a deposit of microorganisms and their toxic products; can trigger a response with systemic risk.
-Therefore, expectant women should always seek immediate care for periodontal disease and thus reduce the risk of pre and postnatal complications.</p>\n"
+Therefore, expectant women should always seek immediate care for periodontal disease and thus reduce the possibility of pre and postnatal complications.</p>\n"
     - question: How can  periodontopathies be prevented?
       answer: "<p>Keeping gums healthy throughout life should not be as difficult as it seems.
 We only need constancy in the hygiene and care of our mouth,